 Additionally, before converting, you will want to consult with your pool pro to inspect for metal objects outside or beneath water level as they will endure galvanic corrosion over time.
 You’ll also want to make sure certain plants are not within splashing distance as repeated exposure to saltwater can damage them.
 As far as concrete coping and surrounding stonework, they should first be properly sealed and hosed down after use as part of your pool’s routine maintenance.

-Home improvement financing experts since 1979, we’ve seen extraordinary advancements in pool design and its contribution to keeping our beautiful world, beautiful.
+Home improvement financing solution experts since 1979, we’ve seen extraordinary advancements in pool design and its contribution to keeping our beautiful world, beautiful.
 At Lyon Financial we are proud of the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information.